 But Darwin himself didn’t call the process “evolution” for many decades after his historic voyage on the H.M.S.
 Beagle.
 It wasn’t until the sixth edition of his landmark book that Darwin used the word in place of his favored term, “descent with modification.”

 To my mind, these sometimes surprising facts about the life and work of Charles Darwin were among the most interesting of the many things that came to light in Bill Bryson’s book, A Short History of Nearly Everything.
-For my general review of that book, go to How little we know of science history.

 A Short History of Nearly Everything by Bill Bryson (2003) 562 pages ★★★★☆

 By the way, Darwin didn’t craft the famous phrase “survival of the fittest.”
 Those were the words of another famous 19th-century naturalist, Herbert Spencer, in a biology textbook published in 1864, five years after Origin had become an overnight best-seller.